slatedocs/slate/source/includes/_msgregs.md

 **Format**:      "The specified IPv6 configuration was in error due to %1."
 **Severity**:    Warning
 **Resolution**:  Resolve the indicated error in the configuration data.
+### MessageId: iLO.{version}.ImportCertSuccessfuliLOResetinProgress
+Import Certificate was successful hence iLO needs to be reset.
+So automatic iLO reset is performed to enable the new certificate.
+**Format**:      "Import Certificate was successful. iLO reset in progress to enable the new certificate."
+**Severity**:    Warning
+**Resolution**:  None.
 ### MessageId: iLO.{version}.ImportCertificateFailed
 Failed importing Certificate.
 **Format**:      "Failed importing the X509 Certificate."